Decision-Making: Policies and Ethics in Health Care and Public Health

 Reciprocity: Can individuals be compensated for the harm the action causes?
 For instance, individuals who suffer secondary effects of vaccination should have free access to the care and rehabilitation they need.

-Fair balance of benefits and harm: Is it likely that one sector of the community will benefit while another is harmed, or are the harms distributed equally?
+Fair balance of benefits and harms: Is it likely that one sector of the community will benefit while another is harmed; are the harms distributed equally?
 For instance, people living near a polluting factory are likely to derive health benefits if the factory is closed, but those working in it will suffer the harm of job loss.

 Fair implementation: Will the action benefit all sectors of the community?
 Health campaigns aimed at a general population run the risk of reaching only the best-informed section of society that is least in need of them.